mslinn/TotalMixMultiUser/README.md

    If you have an RME ARC USB, verify that it works in each account as well.
    The log files for each user are stored in the `C:\ProgramData\Scripts\TotalMixMultiUser\Logs\` directory.
+   Verify that each user has a log file in that directory and that the log file contains the expected information.